Overview

 Can You Change The Nominee After Buying Term Insurance?

-Yes, you can change your nominee in term insurance any time while the policy is active.
-You are not locked into the name you gave when you bought the plan.
-Under Section 39 (Nomination by policy-holder) of the Insurance Act, 1938,the nomination can be made or changed at any time before the policy matures, through an endorsement that updates the insurer’s records.
+Under Section 39 (Nomination by policy-holder) of the Insurance Act, 1938, the nomination can be made or changed at any time before the policy matures, through an endorsement that updates the insurer’s records.

-Here are A few practical points to remember:
+Here are a few practical points to remember:

 - You can change your nominee multiple times.
 Insurers treat each new nomination as the latest valid one.